Nursery Products To Blame For Rise In Infant Injuries, Study Finds

 Baby injuries associated with nursery products like carriers, strollers and cribs are on the rise, a study shows.

-The vast majority of these injuries were to the head, neck or face, and 80 percent of infants were injured because they fell, almost always at home.
+The vast majority of these injuries were to the head, neck or face, and 80 percent of infants were injured because they fell — almost always at home.
 This could include situations like a child wiggling and causing his or her carrier to fall off a countertop, or a baby careening down the stairs in his or her walker.

 The numbers aren't surprising, says Jerri Rose, a physician and assistant professor of pediatric emergency medicine at Case Western Reserve University Medical School, who was not involved with the study.